cheminfo/nmrium-docs/docs/30_2d-spectra/99_colors/colors.md

 | tocsy      | green          | yellow         |
 | hsqc       | black          | yellow         |
 | hmbc       | dark violet    | yellow         |

+You can change the colors of the positive and negative sinals.
+To do this, open the Spectra panel.
+Select the spectrum of which you want to change the color, e.g. the cosy that you can find under the button 1H, 1H.
+Click on the colored box on the right side of the corresponding line.

+A box will open.
+There you can change the color for the positive signals as well as for the negative signals.
+When you are done, click anywhere on the workspace outside the box.
+The colors will be changed.